 Since 2013, we have led the effort to use athletics as a catalyst for change in Urban Rhode Island Schools.
-In only three years we have brought co-education wrestling to 13 schools and 700 students in the Greater Providence Area.
+In six years we have brought co-education wrestling to 13 schools and 700 students in the Greater Providence Area.

 Beat the Streets Providence is a local non-profit committed to inspiring urban youth for success in school and life through the vehicle of co-educational wrestling.
 We use our program as a hook to draw at-risk students into a positive after-school environment where they receive mandatory academic support, connect to strong mentors, engage in healthy physical activity, learn about nutrition and general health, and incentives to attend and succeed in school.

 Only 22% of RI students are engaged in after-school programs.
 This small percentage of students has been proven to see the greatest gains in school while for the most part the rest, approximately 50% of Providence students, will leave school and be unsupervised from 3-6 pm.
 The loss of sport opportunity represents an important missed opportunity to reengage failing students in school.
 Research has proven that student athletes are more likely to attend school , feel more connected to school , report higher grades , experience better overall health , and are more likely graduate and attend college .